 These Raspberry Nanaimo Bars are a delicious twist on a Canadian classic.
-One of the most popular cookie recipes during last holiday season, and a delicious contribution to my obsession with this particular flavor combination, was our new chocolate orange version of the Canadian favorite cookie treat, the Nanaimo Bar.
-Nanaimo Bars are said to have originated in the early 50’s near Nanaimo British Columbia on Canada’s west coast and have continued to be popular ever since.
-I’ve seen several versions, including vanilla, mint, and even Bailey’s Irish Cream but today we decided some fresh raspberry would go very well with the chocolate in these no-bake treats.
-Hope you like them!
+One of the most popular cookie recipes during last holiday season, and a delicious contribution to my obsession with this particular flavour combination, was our new chocolate orange version.

-Like this recipe?
+Like this Raspberry Nanaimo Bars recipe?

 For over 200 more delectable cookie recipes browse through the photo links in our Cookie Gallery.

-- ½ cup butter
+- 3/4 cup butter

 - 1/3 cup sugar

-- 5 tbsp cocoa
+- 8 tbsp cocoa

-- 1¾ cups graham cracker crumbs
+- 2 1/4 cups graham cracker crumbs

 - 3/4 cup fine or medium unsweetened coconut

-- ½ cup butter
+- 1/2 cup butter

-- ¼ cup fresh raspberry puree
+- 1/3 cup fresh raspberry puree

 - 1 cup chocolate chips